ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/assignments/dakic/02/pgs_ss23_02_dakic.md

 ### Task 02.03

 Please summarize your personal learnings (text or bullet points - whatever you prefer).
 What was challenging for you in this session?
 How did you challenge yourself?

+* It was a fun practical and useful lesson
+* The script itself was very hard for me to go through and I had to branch out and watch many tutorials and lessons about basic math.

 ---